cmaliwal/ColossusCoinXT/README.md

 [![Build Status](https://travis-ci.org/COLX-Project/COLX.svg?branch=master)](https://travis-ci.org/COLX-Project/COLX) [![GitHub version](https://badge.fury.io/gh/COLX-Project%2FCOLX.svg)](https://badge.fury.io/gh/COLX-Project%2FCOLX)

 COLX is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
-- Anonymized transactions using coin mixing technology, we call it _Obfuscation_.
+- Anonymized transactions using the [_Zerocoin Protocol_](http://www.pivx.org/zpiv).
-- Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
+- Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftX_.
 - Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10 M COLX